 Petoskey, Michigan

-Little Traverse Bay, Gaslight District evenings, and the best kind of Up North weekend.
+Little Traverse Bay, Gaslight District evenings, and a slower Up North weekend.

-Petoskey is easiest when the bay sets the pace: walk the waterfront early, leave time for downtown meals and shops, hunt for Petoskey stones, then point the car toward Harbor Springs, Bay View, or Boyne country when the light gets good.
+Petoskey is best when the bay sets the pace: walk the waterfront early, leave time for downtown meals and shops, hunt for stones after the beach gets wet, then point the car toward Harbor Springs, Bay View, or Boyne country when the light turns gold.

 Start here

-Plan around the bay first, then let downtown or stones
+Plan around the bay first, then let downtown, stones, and Harbor Springs fill the edges

 Best first day